Social Reaction Theory

-Social Reaction Theory

->

-> Social reaction theory or labeling theory is concerned with how the self-identity and behavior of individuals may be determined or influenced by the terms used to describe or classify them, and is associated with the concept of a self-fulfilling prophecy and stereotyping.
+Social reaction theory or labeling theory is concerned with how the self-identity and behavior of individuals may be determined or influenced by the terms used to describe or classify them, and is associated with the concept of a self-fulfilling prophecy and stereotyping.

->

-> Primary deviance arises for a wide variety of reasons, biological, psychological, and/or sociological.
+Primary deviance arises for a wide variety of reasons, biological, psychological and sociological.

->

-> Secondary, or intensified deviance becomes a means of defense, attack, or adaptation to the problems caused by social reaction to primary deviant behavior.
+Secondary, or intensified deviance becomes a means of defense, attack, or adaptation to the problems caused by social reaction to primary deviant behavior.

->

-> Social reaction theory's claim that the process of defining and suppressing deviance is important to social solidarity.
+Social reaction theory's claim that the process of defining and suppressing deviance is important to social solidarity.